MXJosueDev/ComboFly/README.md

 ComboFly is an open source plugin and is made for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) 3.26.x.

-It is currently under testing.
+It is currently upgrading from PM3 to PM4.

 ## Installation